-- ensure that outdoor eating areas are appropriately located so that they do not cause inconvenience or disrupt pedestrian or vehicular traffic or to adjoining businesses, - (b) ensure that the furniture used in the outdoor eating area is of high quality and complements the existing streetscape; - (c) ensure that Council is indemnified from public liability by requiring businesses who use public lands for outdoor eating to hold adequate public liability insurance. - (d) ensure that the area being used is kept in a clean manner and maintained on a regular basis. - (e) ensure that access issues for all members of the community are taken into account in relation to public streets, footpath areas and associated spaces.
+- (a) encourage, where appropriate, and control the establishment of outdoor eating areas in commercial areas: - (b) ensure that outdoor eating areas do not cause inconvenience or disrupt pedestrian or vehicular traffic or to adjoining businesses, - (c) ensure that the furniture used in the outdoor eating area is of high quality and complements the existing streetscape; - (d) ensure that Council is indemnified from public liability by requiring businesses who use public lands for outdoor eating to hold adequate public liability insurance. - (e) ensure that the area being used is kept in a clean manner and maintained on a regular basis. - (f) ensure that access issues for all members of the community are taken into account in relation to public streets, footpath areas and associated spaces.